Qualex-Landmark

-Qualex-Landmark is a real estate development group based in Vancouver, British Columbia, Canada, founded by Reza Navabi and Mohammed Esfahani in 2001.
-The group, including founder communities built prior to 2001, has developed over 2,000 wood-frame and concrete high-rise condominiums in the Greater Vancouver Area and Calgary.
+Qualex-Landmark is a real estate development group based in Vancouver, British Columbia, Canada, founded in 2001.
+The group, including founder communities built prior to 2001, has developed over 2,850 wood-frame and concrete high-rise condominiums in the Greater Vancouver Area and Calgary.

-The Qualex-Landmark group has won several awards for innovative building design and environmental friendliness.
-Pomaria, a residential development completed in Vancouver, won the award for best high rise from the Urban Development Institute in 2007.
-Pomaria was also the first LEED certified high-rise residential development in Vancouver, the 3rd LEED Silver high-rise residential development in Canada, and includes geo-thermal heating, cooling, and several other environmentally sensitive features.
-Pomaria features a copper sculpture of Erasmus, created by acclaimed artist, Rodney Graham.

-In 2017, ARIA residences in Vancouver, British Columbia attained the LEED Canada Gold Certification.

 Mark on Tenth, a mixed-use residential high rise development completed in summer 2016 in Calgary, Alberta, has a large-scale art commission by Canadian visual artist and designer Douglas Coupland, Coupland's interpretation of Calgary, Alberta in the 21st century.
 Mark on Tenth is Qualex-Landmark's fifth residential tower in Calgary, Alberta.

 Eighteen Trees, another residential development completed in Burnaby, BC won the Gold Georgie Award for best low-rise development in BC in 2000.